shijuleon/react-blog/README.md

 # react-blog

-Blog with a react front-end and a flask back-end
+Simple blogging system with a React frontend